 The Coronavirus outbreak presents a major challenge to the entire European Union.
-National, regional and local communities are on the frontline in countering the disease.
-Solidarity and responsibility across our societies and between Member States are key to overcome this challenge.
-The benefit of collective and coordinated action as a community outweighs individual and parcelled responses.
+National, regional and local communities are on the frontline in countering the disease and its consequences.
+Solidarity and responsibility across our societies and between EU countries are key to overcome this challenge.
+The benefit of collective and coordinated action as a community outweighs individual and parceled responses.

 The Commission has, therefore, launched in April 2020 two packages of measures: the Coronavirus Response Investment Initiative (CRII) and the Coronavirus Response Investment Initiative Plus (CRII+), which were swiftly endorsed by the European Parliament and the European Council.
-This was supplemented on 27 May with the presentation of the REACT-EU package, which is currently under negotiation with the two institutions.
+This was supplemented on 27 May with the presentation of the REACT-EU package.

-As of 9 October, 22 Member States and the UK have requested 224 amendments to their Cohesion Policy programmes using the flexibilities offered by CRII and CRII Plus.
+As of 16 December, 25 EU countries and the UK have requested 239 amendments to their existing Cohesion Policy programmes using the flexibilities offered by CRII and CRII Plus.
 The Commission has modified its internal procedures to allow for a swift treatment of all requests under lighter, faster procedures.
 The administrative burden has been alleviated through extension of deadlines, enlargement of project scope and other simplifications.
 All Member States automatically benefit from these measures regardless of whether or not they introduce any changes.